jetify-com/launchpad/README.md

 ## Benefits

-### Build publish and deploy with a single command
+### Build, Publish, and Deploy with a single command

-Launchpad can build any image, publish it to your Docker registry, and deploy it to Kubernetes in one step.
+Launchpad builds any image, publishes it to your Docker Registry, and deploys it to Kubernetes in one step.
+No need to manually build and push your image, setup your kube-context, or write long pages of Kubernetes YAML.

-### A consistent deployment setup per project
+### A Heroku-like exprience on your own Kubernetes cluster

-Launchpad defines your project's Kubernetes configuration.
-Whether you are deploying in development, staging, or production environment, whether you are deploying to a local or remote Kubernetes cluster, Launchpad always creates the same set of Kubernetes resources for you each time.
+Ever wonder how you'd graduate from Heroku or a single EC2 machine to Kubernetes without going through a painful setup again?
+Faint not!
+With Launchpad, no manual migrations are required.
+In fact, developers can deploy and run their applications without needing to learn Kubernetes.

-### Easy onboarding for everyone on the team
+### With Mission Control, onboarding new members is as easy as "launchpad up"

-Launchpad gives each developer on your team a dedicated namespace to work on and deploy to and generates unique preview URLs for easy testing.
+Adding a new member to the team?
+Forget about Registry access, Cluster credentials, Kubernetes configurations, Namespace permissions, and a million other things to take care of.
+With Jetpack's Mission Control, Launchpad can automatically create all of the above for each new developer.

 ### Secret management built-in

 Secrets are tied to your launchpad projects, so they can be shared and updated securely by your team.

 ## Installing Launchpad